-Foxtrot is known as the “Dancer’s Dance” because it requires great skill to make it look easy.
-A common question is, “What is the difference between American and International Foxtrot styles?”
+Foxtrot is known as the “Dancer’s Dance” because it requires great skill to make it look so easy.
+Not only is it a challenge for some dancers, but the music is loved by many worldwide.
+For that reason, a common question is, “What is the difference between American and International Foxtrot styles?”

-How you use your feet to achieve a specific result is called footwork.
-As Foxtrot is a traveling dance, in both of the Foxtrot styles the feet are used to rhythmically get around the floor.
+Footwork is how you use your feet to show the characteristic style of the dance.
+For example, because Foxtrot is a traveling dance, the feet are used to rhythmically travel across the floor.

-Foxtrot uses slows and quicks, with the slow taking 2 beats of music and the quick taking 1.
+As far as the timing goes, Foxtrot uses Slows and Quicks, with the Slow taking 2 beats of music and the Quick taking 1.
 Furthermore, both styles freely use syncopated or split beats to express the music.

 A figure is a step or pattern.
 Interestingly, the International and American Foxtrot styles share some figures.
 Sometimes the name is the same, such as the Weave.
-Other times the action is the same, but the name is different.
+Other times the moves are the same, but the name is different.
 For instance, the Open Left Turn in American and the leader’s part of a Reverse Turn with a Feather Finish in International are the same.

 Here are the 3 main differences between American and International Foxtrot styles.